JourneyOfLife/marketplace-jol/README.md

 The JOL platform is currently in active development. **We are inviting pioneering churches and sellers in Lithuania for our initial launch.**

-*   **Are you a seller interested in early access?** Please contact us at `onboarding@journey-of-life.eu` to discuss verification and listing.
+*   **Are you a seller interested in early access?** Please contact us at `journey4oflife+4sellers@gmail.comu` to discuss verification and listing.
-*   **Are you a church or diocese administrator?** Email `info@journey-of-life.eu` to be notified upon launch and to provide your specific needs.
+*   **Are you a church or diocese administrator?** Email `journey4oflife+4churches@gmail.com` to be notified upon launch and to provide your specific needs.

 ### **For Developers (Contributing to the Platform)**